West Virginia Assigned Risk Pool Still Exists

 Employers may be placed in the West Virginia Assigned Risk Pool.
 As of 1/1/09, Brickstreet will have the option to not renew Workers Compensation policies with certain employers.

-At the West Virginia NCCI conference that I attended on 11/12, the presenter said there were three carriers that would accept assigned risks.
+At the West Virginia NCCI conference that I attended on 11/12, the presenter said three carriers would accept assigned risks.
 Surprisingly, Brickstreet was not one of those carriers.
 I had to step away from the conference and did not hear who the Assigned Risk Pool carriers were going to be as of 1/1/09.

 If you are placed in the Assigned Risk Pool, that does not mean that your company is a bad risk for Workers Compensation.
 It could result from the carriers in the voluntary market not wishing to write Workers Comp policies for a certain type of employer.
 For example, trucking companies could not find policies without being placed into the Assigned Risk Pool, even though some of their E-Mods were less than .8!